prakriti-yan/roger-skyline/README.md

 # roger-skyline

-This project requires the knowledge with some of the basic commands and first reflexes in system and network administration.
+This project aims to familiarize us with the work of a sysadmin.
+We were asked to configure a linux distribution with some basics services like OpenSSH, Fail2Ban, a web server (Aphache).